awsdocs/amazon-eks-user-guide/doc_source/configure-cw.md

 # Deploy the AWS Distro for OpenTelemetry Collector for CloudWatch<a name="configure-cw"></a>

 The AWS Distro for OpenTelemetry \(ADOT\) Collector can be deployed to receive OTLP metrics for export to Amazon CloudWatch\.
 This procedure downloads an example YAML file that you can apply to your cluster\.
+Make sure that you have satisfied the prerequisites and completed the procedure in [Install the AWS Distro for OpenTelemetry \(ADOT\) Operator](adot-manage.md#adot-install)\.

 1. Download the `collector-config-cloudwatch.yaml` file to your computer\.
 You can also [view the file](https://github.com/aws-observability/aws-otel-community/blob/master/sample-configs/operator/collector-config-cloudwatch.yaml) on GitHub\.